COGMLS/UtilityLibs/README.md

 | VersionLib | Version Library is design to easily create relations between version information available in a program and other libraries, allowing to make fast tests of compatible versions.
 This library is focus on provide [semantic versioning](https://semver.org/spec/v2.0.0.html) support.
 It can also be permissive on other version formats, check the documentation for more details. | [README.md](/Libraries/VersionLib/VersionLib/README.md) [ReleaseNotes](/Libraries/VersionLib/VersionLib/Docs/VersionLibReleases.md) | 0.8.7-beta | 0.9.0-alpha.1 | Linux, Windows, Mac | C++20 | `VersionLibDev` | **NOTE: On version 0.9.0-alpha was redesign and may contain several bugs** |

 > **NOTE:** The projects with cross-platform marked with *Macintosh* support was not tested, because I do not have a Mac.
 But they use ISO C++, ISO C, .Net, or other language/framework that has support and their features are functional on Mac, considering the documentations available.

+### Utility Libraries Naming Convention:

+To reduce possible incompatibility issues with libraries that are available in more than one version, all libraries will pass to use a naming convention to make a standard way to avoid the possibility to call the wrong library base on the exactly name.

+The naming convention will follow the template: **UtilLibs.** *LibraryName* and *LibraryGeneration*

+The *LibraryGeneration* normally will match with the library's major version, but it's possible to not be all time like this.
+Some libraries may offer compatibility with older features, but they may be marked as "deprecated" and can be removed in a future release.
+Always check the documentation available for more details.

+Naming example:

+LoggerLib 3th generation pre naming convention: *On Linux:* `libLoggerLib.so` *On Windows:* `LoggerLib.dll`

+LoggerLib 3th generation pos naming convention: *On Linux:* `libUtilLibs.LoggerLib3.so` *On Windows:* `UtilLibs.LoggerLib3.dll`

+LoggerLib 4th generation (without naming convention): *On Linux:* `libLoggerLib.so` *On Windows:* `LoggerLib.dll`

+LoggerLib 4th generation (with naming convention): *On Linux:* `libUtilLibs.LoggerLib4.so` *On Windows:* `UtilLibs.LoggerLib4.dll`

+Now it's possible to known the library generation and avoid possible wrong library calling, especially if both libraries are installed in PATH.

 ## License